S1GNAL-ZERO/s1gnal.zero.app/DETAILED_DESIGN.md

 - 12 integrated data sources
 - Sub-millisecond event streaming latency

-### 1.4 12-Hour Build Feasibility
+### 1.4 Production-Ready Implementation
-This system is designed for rapid hackathon development with:
+This system is designed for enterprise-grade reliability with:
 - Pre-built Solace templates and Docker containers
-- Simplified agent logic with mock data fallbacks
+- Complete agent logic with real-time data processing
-- Minimal viable UI using Vaadin components
+- Professional UI using Vaadin components
-- Hardcoded demo scenarios for key products
+- Comprehensive analysis algorithms
+- **CRITICAL: ALL CODE MUST BE PRODUCTION READY - NO PLACEHOLDERS**

 ## 2. System Architecture